-- The provision of other services to us by Semler Brossy; - The amount of fees by us to Semler Brossy as a percentage of the firm's total revenue; - Semler Brossy's policies and procedures that are designed to prevent conflicts of interest; - Any business or personal relationship of Semler Brossy or the individual compensation advisors employed by the firm with any of our executive officers; - Any business or personal relationship of the individual compensation advisors with any member of the Committee; and - Any of our stock owned by Semler Brossy or the individual compensation advisors employed by the firm.
+- The provision of other services to us by Semler Brossy; - The amount of fees by us to Semler Brossy as a percentage of the firm's total revenue: - Semler Brossy's policies and procedures that are designed to prevent conflicts of interest; - Any business or personal relationship of Semler Brossy or the individual compensation advisors employed by the firm with any of our executive officers; - Any business or personal relationship of the individual compensation advisors with any member of the Committee; and - Any of our stock owned by Semler Brossy or the individual compensation advisors employed by the firm.

 The Committee has determined, based on its analysis of the above factors, that the work of Semler Brossy and the individual compensation advisors employed by Semler Brossy as our compensation consultants has not created any conflict of interest.
-The Committee expects to continue to consult Semler Brossy in 2019 and receive periodic input from Semler Brossy during 2019.